-▼ 8.1 Access to Appeal and Judicial Review
+8.1 Access to Appeal and Judicial Review

-All merger control decisions (clearing or prohibiting a merger) are appealable to the Competition, Supervision and Regulation Court.
+All merger control decisions are appealable to the Competition, Supervision and Regulation Court.
 Under the Competition Act (Article 87(1)) and the Code of Procedure in the Administrative Courts (Article 144(1)), appeals must be lodged within 30 days of notification of the final decision by the PCA (unless the decision is null and void, in which case there is no time limit).
 The appeal does not have a suspensive effect.

-Rulings of the Competition, Supervision and Regulation Court can be appealed to the competent Appeals Court (Tribunal da Relação) within 30 days of the appealed ruling.
-Appeals against rulings of the Appeals Court, in cases of decisions other than the application of fines, are lodged with the Supreme Court (Supremo Tribunal de Justiça).
-The appeals to the Supreme Court are limited to points of law.
+Rulings of the Competition, Supervision and Regulation Court can be appealed to the competent Appeals Court (Tribunal da Relação) within 30 days of the ruling.
+Appeals against rulings of the Appeals Court, in cases of decisions other than the application of fines, are lodged with the Supreme Court (Supremo Tribunal de Justiça), and are limited to points of law.